ibagur/smolagents-mcp/README.md

-# SmolagentS MCP Integration
+# `smolagents` MCP Integration

-This repository showcases the integration of SmolagentS with Model Context Protocol (MCP) tools to build powerful agentic systems.
+This repository showcases the integration of `smolagents` with Model Context Protocol (MCP) tools to build powerful agentic systems.
 The project demonstrates how to create intelligent agents that can utilize various specialized tools through the MCP standard.

 ## Overview

-SmolagentS is a framework for building lightweight AI agents that can leverage a range of tools and capabilities.
-This repository focuses specifically on how SmolagentS can be integrated with MCP (Model Context Protocol) tools to create agents that can:
+`smolagents` is a framework for building lightweight AI agents that can leverage a range of tools and capabilities.
+This repository focuses specifically on how `smolagents` can be integrated with MCP (Model Context Protocol) tools to create agents that can:

 - Search and retrieve information from different sources
 - Process specialized data (financial, scientific, etc.)